BruceEckel/WinterTechForum-hugo/content/travel/index.md

 1. The bus to Crested Butte departs at 1:50 pm.
 It shows up and starts loading about 15 minutes before departure so it's good to be there at 1:30.
-If you have time you can go outside and walk around the local city and there are numerous restaurants and coffee shops to hang out and that are all pretty good.
+If you have time you can go outside and walk around the local area and there are numerous restaurants and coffee shops to hang out in that are all pretty nice.

 1. The bus terminates at the "4-way Stop" in Crested Butte, at about 7:30.
     There's a heated indoor shelter where it lets off.
 Depending on snow